 Workflow Steps

 A workflow breaks a complex task into individual steps.
-But steps aren't just checkboxes — they can send emails, request documents from clients, and automate routine actions that would otherwise need manual effort.
+But steps aren't just checkboxes — they can send emails, request documents, collect approvals, and get confirmations from clients, automating the routine parts of your process.

 Every workflow step has a type that determines what happens when it executes.
-There are three types:
+There are five types:

-• Standard — a manual step.
+• Simple Step — a manual checklist item.
 Someone does the work, then marks it complete.
 This is the default for most steps

 • Send Email — sends an email to the client or team members as part of the workflow